agalit1/capstone-project-url-shortener/README.md

 ## Setup for backend

-Run the following Maven command to start the application: ./mvnw clean spring-boot:run The application expects a MongoDB database at localhost:27017 by default.
+Run the following Maven command to start the application: ./mvnw clean spring-boot:run.
+The application expects a MongoDB database at localhost:27017 by default.
 Open http://localhost:8080 to access the application.